betalgo/openai/Readme.md

 I am incredibly busy.
 If I forgot your name, please accept my apologies and let me know so I can add it to the list.

 ## Changelog
+### 7.1.3
+- This release was a bit late and took longer than expected due to a couple of reasons.
+The future was quite big, and I couldn't cover all possibilities.
+However, I believe I have covered most of the function definitions (with some details missing).
+Additionally, I added an option to build it manually.
+If you don't know what I mean, you don't need to worry.
+I plan to cover the rest of the function definition in the next release.
+Until then, you can discover this by playing in the playground or in the source code.
+This version also support using other libraries to export your function definition.
+- We now have support for functions!
+Big cheers to @rzubek for completing most of this feature.
+- Additionally, we have made bug fixes and improvements.
+Thanks to @choshinyoung, @yt3trees, @WeihanLi, @N0ker, and all the bug reporters.
+(Apologies if I missed any names.
+Please let me know if I missed your name and you have a commit.)
 ### 7.1.2-beta
 - Bugfix https://github.com/betalgo/openai/pull/302
 - Added support for Function role https://github.com/betalgo/openai/issues/303